velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "That noble girl.
 Where are they taking her?"

-"You mean the Sisterhood?"
+"You mean the Sisterhood troops?"

 "Yeah."

-"The local detainee intake facility up in the Harrows, I expect.
+"The local intake up in the Harrows, I expect.
 There's one in each ward."

 "What'll happen to her there?"